jakaplan/buanderie/buanderie-poller/README.md

 variable:
 `export GOOGLE_APPLICATION_CREDENTIALS=<path to json file>`

-TODO - Figure out how to set the Google Cloud credentials within the virtualenv instead of globally.
+**TODO** Figure out how to set the Google Cloud credentials within the virtualenv instead of globally.